 The research programme list on the left of the main window contains an alphabetically sorted list of all of your existing research programmes.
 (If you don't have any research programmes then this list will be empty.)
 Individual research programmes in this list may be selected by left-clicking on them.
 Once a research programme is selected, its details (including its history, description and model list) are displayed in the panels on the right of the Research Programme Manager.

 The right hand side of the Research Programme Manager window shows details of the currently selected research programme.
 These details include the research programme's name, the date it was created, and a brief one-line description of the programme.
 Beneath these details there is a set of panels in the form of a "notebook".
 The pages in the notebook correspond to:

-It is possible to switch between Diagrammatic History page Programme Description page and Model List page at any time.
+It is possible to switch between the pages at any time.
 However, if a programme description is modified it must be saved before switching to either of the other pages or closing the research programme.
-If a modified description is not explicitly saved, COGENT will ask whether it should be saved before closing the description.
+If a modified description is not explicitly saved, COGENT will ask whether it should be saved before closing the Programme Description page.

 COGENT displays a research programme's history in its top-level window as an annotated time-line.
 (See Figure 1 above.)
 Annotated nodes correspond to individual models within the research programme.
 Each model is represented as a little COGENT icon with its name or creation date.
 If the research programme consists of just a single model, then there will be just one icon.
 If the research programme comprises multiple models then a number of icons will be shown.
 The time-line which connects the icons may be linear, indicating a sequence of models that have developed cumulatively from a single ancestry, or it may branch, indicating points at which different modifications to a model have been considered.
 This allows, for example, a range of modifications to a single model to be explored.